HMS Fearless (L10): Falklands War (1982)

+Lieutenant Ricardo Lucero of the Argentine Air Force was shot down while attacking British ships in San Carlos Water on 25 May 1982.
+He ejected and was rescued by a Fearless LCU.
+He was treated aboard then transferred to the hospital ship Uganda.
+Lucero was killed in an air crash in March 2010.

+The BARV from Fearless was stuck in deep mud whilst pushing an LCU of Blue Beach.

+After the Argentine surrender on 14 June 1982, Fearless continued to support the landing force and amphibious operations, and eventually sailed back to Great Britain.
+She carried returning personnel from 3 Commando Brigade, vehicles and stores.

+Refit

-She was placed out of commission for three years in 1985 prior to a two-year refit at Devonport, recommissioning in 1991.
-During this refit, her 1940s-vintage 40mm Bofors cannon and 1960s-vintage Sea Cat anti-aircraft missile launchers were replaced by 20 mm BMARC and Phalanx CIWS guns.
+She was placed out of commission in 1985 and remained inactive for three years before undergoing a two-year refit at Devonport, recommissioning in 1991.
+During the refit, her 1940s-era 40 mm Bofors guns and 1960s-era Sea Cat surface-to-air missile launchers were removed.
+In their place, two BMARC GAM-B01 20 mm cannons were installed on the bridge wings, along with two Phalanx CIWS mounts staggered on the mid deck.

 From 1991 until 1995 she supported the sea training phase of initial officer training, undertaken at Britannia Royal Naval College, as part of the Dartmouth Training Squadron.

 She was due to undertake an operation in the Gulf, but that was handed to HMS Ocean in 2000.
 Her last major duty was to take part in amphibious exercises shortly before decommissioning.